The Role of Philanthropy in Conflict Prevention and Resolution

 Confirmed speakers are:

-The day is made up of plenary sessions, workshops and includes a networking lunch.
+The day is made up of plenary sessions, workshops and includes networking lunch and cocktail.

 Participation is free and by invitation only.
 If you are interested to attend, please contact email@example.com.